-SD Mayer and Associates, LLP, independent registered public accounting firm, has audited our financial statements at September 30, 2018 and 2017, and for each of the two years in the period ended September 30, 2018, as set forth in their report which includes an explanatory paragraph relating to our ability to continue as a going concern, included elsewhere in this prospectus.
+SD Mayer and Associates, LLP, independent registered public accounting firm, audited our financial statements at September 30, 2018, and for the year ended September 30, 2018, as set forth in their report which includes an explanatory paragraph relating to our ability to continue as a going concern, included elsewhere in this prospectus.
 We have included our financial statements in this prospectus and elsewhere in this Registration Statement in reliance on SD Mayer and Associates, LLP's report, given on their authority as experts in accounting and auditing.